google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 ---
-title: "Subscribe to Messages from a Topic"
+title: "Subscribe to Receive Messages from a Topic"
 date: 2019-03-26T09:44:33-07:00
 lastmod: 2019-07-29T12:00:00-07:00
 weight: 2
 toc: true
 ---

-Subscribing to messages on a topic with the Go CDK takes three steps:
+Subscribing to receive message from a topic with the Go CDK takes three steps:

 1. [Open a subscription][] with the Pub/Sub provider of your choice (once per subscription).